schooltool-project/schooltool-book/source/report-sheet.rst

    .. image:: images/report-sheet-14.png

 That's it.
-There is no step two for the teacher.
+Repeat for each of the teacher's sections in the term.
+In real life, if this was the end of the first quarter, only the first quarter grades would be entered.

 Printing Report Cards
 ---------------------